-'Transaction' is defined in section 9 of the Corporations Act.
-It is very broad and contains a wide number of arrangements, including:
+'Transaction' is broadly defined in section 9 of the Corporations Act.
+For example, a transaction includes, but is not limited to:

-- a payment
+- · a payment

-- a loan
+- · a loan

 - a guarantee

-- a conveyance
+- · a conveyance

 - · a release or waiver

 - a set off

 - · a security interest granted

 - · an obligation incurred.